Tips¶

 1. Logic errors and incorrect behavior

-4. Race conditions or concurrency issues
+4. Race conditions and concurrency bugs

 5. Security vulnerabilities